 There are also campus-wide Honor Code expectations that are consistent in every class.
 For instance, resubmitting your own work without faculty permission is a violation of the Honor Code.
 You also cannot self-plagiarize your own work—meaning you must cite any previously written work that you are using while completing a new assignment.
 You cannot reuse your own work without that citation.
 Review the Honor Code and go to your instructor with any questions.

 Start coursework early

 Some Honor Code violations occur when students are rushing to complete work.
 Whether it’s studying for an exam or working on a long-term project or paper, starting as early as possible can help you avoid procrastination and Honor Code violations.
-Additionally, starting early allows you enough time to ask questions and ask for help during office hours or from other campus resources.
+Additionally, starting early allows you enough time to ask questions and ask for help during office hours or reach out to other campus services.

 Use a calendar or planner and add important dates from your syllabi.
 This includes exam dates, project or paper deadlines, presentations, etc. Regularly look ahead at your next few weeks to see what is coming up and which things should take priority.

 Complete work on your own